 About Me

-I've spent the last 18 months discovering what makes AI coding agents succeed or fail at enterprise scale.
+I build reliable AI coding agents at enterprise scale.
 The answer isn't better models — it's better context engineering.

 My methodology: let friction surface the gaps.
-Every time I have to correct an agent twice, that correction becomes a persistent constraint.
-The result is CLAUDE.md files that function as "compressed histories of agent failures" — behavioral specifications that make agents reliable from the first prompt.
+Every time I correct an agent twice, that correction becomes a persistent constraint.
+The result is behavioral specifications across the full Claude Code toolkit — CLAUDE.md, Skills, Rules, Hooks, Commands, Memory — that make agents reliable from the first prompt.

 Context Engineering Principles